amitxv/PC-Tuning/docs/configure-nvidia.md

 ## Disable HDCP (required for DRM content)

-HDCP can be disabled with the [following registry key](https://github.com/djdallmann/GamingPCSetup/blob/master/CONTENT/RESEARCH/WINDRIVERS/README.md#q-are-there-any-configuration-options-that-allow-you-to-disable-hdcp-when-using-nvidia-based-graphics-cards) (reboot required), ensure to change the driver key to suit your needs.
+HDCP can be disabled with the [following registry key](https://github.com/djdallmann/GamingPCSetup/blob/master/CONTENT/RESEARCH/WINDRIVERS/README.md#q-are-there-any-configuration-options-that-allow-you-to-disable-hdcp-when-using-nvidia-based-graphics-cards) (reboot required).
+Ensure to change the driver key to suit your needs.

 - See [media/find-driver-key-example.png](/media/find-driver-key-example.png) to obtain the correct driver key in device manager